 Dear Human,

 I was one of the billions of chickens who laid eggs for you humans.
 Most of my 18 months were spent in a tiny wire cage with a handful of other hens, so cramped I couldn’t even stretch my wings.
-My health worsened every day, but nobody noticed.
+Our health worsened every day, but nobody noticed.
 No one cared.
 Many of us didn’t even make it through the full 18 months.
 The dead were left with the living.

 Eventually, it did end with one final blow: the electric bath.
-I was hung upside down by my feet and slowly moved into a bath of electrified water, stunning me before the blade slit my throat.
+I was hung upside down by my feet and slowly moved into a bath of electrified water, stunning me before a blade slit my throat.

 I never understood why I had to live like this.
 I can’t believe that all my suffering was so that you humans could eat my eggs.
 It was all for something so needless.